unix4fun/ic/README.md

 ## Todo

 in no particular order..
-* identity RSA keys (currently in study/dev)
-* ala SSH authorized_nicks (for trusted KEX/messages)
+* identity RSA keys (currently in study/dev) with ala SSH authorized_nicks (for trusted KEX/messages)
-* OR socialist milionnaire probleme implementation (like OTR).
+* evaluate feasibility of socialist milionnaire probleme implementation (like OTR).
 * rename a SKMap key (for queries automagically on nick change)
 * rename a PKMap key (on nick change)
 * irssi plugin/script.
-* encrypted runtime memory key storage
+* xchat plugin/script.
 * try to avoid page to disk memory
 * scrub memory before deleting the objects
 * unit/regression testing in Go (bleh_test.go).
-* more cleanup
-* more cleanup
-* more cleanup
+* huge code cleanup
 * check/audit source code
-* check/audit source code
-* check/audit source code
+* load/save channel/query keys on disk
+* daemon protobuf ping heartbeat
+* fix IRC truncated encrypted messages

+## Done
+* encrypted runtime memory key storage (to some extent..)

 The daemon is implemented in Go langage and will produce a binary.